 A car accident kills a newspaper editor in Lyon who wrote editorials about increasing negotiations with the Soviets rather than a military buildup.
-A Confederate "ambassador" to the United Technate is found lying in the water in a Brazilian port.
+A Confederate "ambassador" to the United Technate is found lying in the water in a Costa Rican port.
 Soviet advisers in West Africa vanish into League territory without a word or warning.
 An Allied representative dies on a ferry from Mallaig to Marseille soon after they propose a new economic initiative to rebuild Europe's ruined schools by taking money from Allied experimental weapons programs.

 Despite these lofty ambitions, the task force has encountered problems.
 The most obvious is the Network and their ongoing quest for "the truth".
 They're small fry, though, easy to eliminate once they're spotted and identified.
 It's the other secret actors in the global dance.
 KGB agents sifting through the Allied departments, corporate spies that can leak the money trails, even ACIN operatives who haven't been brought into the fold for a number of reasons are treated like potential risks that could require neutralization.